NingDaoguan/FlameletLib/README.md

-# CounterflowDiffusionFlame
+# Flames
-Solve fluid flow, heat and mass transfer with reaction for 1D counterflow diffusion flame based on Cantera.
+Solve 1D fluid flow, heat and mass transfer with reaction based on Cantera.